Changan Nevo Q07: Overview

-The Nevo Q07 is a two-row 5-seater mid-size crossover which was first known as the Changan Nevo C798 before its name was changed to Q07 in January 2025.
+The Nevo Q07 is a two-row 5-seater mid-size crossover SUV which was first known as the Changan Nevo C798 before its name was changed to Q07 in January 2025.
 It was launched in April 2025, with deliveries starting in April 2025.

 The Q07 is Changan’s first product to be integrated with the DeepSeek AI model.

 The Q07 has a 2K-resolution 15.4-inch central infotainment touchscreen, and is equipped with an AR-HUD rather than having an instrument panel.
 It uses a column shifter and has dual 50-watt active-cooled wireless charging pads on the center console.
 It has a 1.2 m2 panoramic sunroof and is equipped with a 16-speaker sound system.
 The driver's seat has heating, ventilation, and massage functions, and both front row seats have a 'zero-gravity' recline function.

 The Q07 uses continuous damping control in its suspension.

 Powertrain

 The Nevo Q07 is powered by Changan's smart BlueCore 3.0 plug-in hybrid system.
 The Q07 is available with either 1.5-liter naturally-aspirated or 1.5-liter turbocharged petrol engines exclusively in a front-wheel drive configuration.
 The 1.5-liter engine outputs 97 hp is paired with a 165 kW electric motor for a total of 318 hp.
 The 1.5-liter turbocharged engine outputs 148 hp for a total of 369 hp with the same electric motor.

 The Q07 is available with a choice of LFP CATL Freevoy battery packs with 21.5 or 31.7 kWh capacities, providing CLTC EV range ratings of 145 km and 215 km, respectively.
 The Golden Shield battery has 3C charging capabilities which enables a 30–80% charge time of 15 minutes.